Import-Code/Basic-Python-Converter/README.md

 * Read docs to edit and understand it.
 * Read Goals to see its future.
-* Read Chanelog to see its current state.
+* Read Changelog to see its current state.
 * Last but not least, try it out!!

 ## Files supported